How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Methodology

-\paragraph{Complete Animation Generation.} We conduct human evaluation of the complete pipeline's animations to better accommodate valid motion variations and assess overall naturalness, overcoming the single-reference limitation of low-level planning evaluation.
+\paragraph{Complete Animation Generation.} We conduct human evaluation of the complete pipeline's animations to better accommodate valid motion variations and assess overall naturalness.
 Five independent annotators rate each animation using: (1) \textbf{Whole Body Score (WBS)} --- a 5-point Likert scale measuring adherence to the motion instruction, and (2) \textbf{Body Part Quality (BPQ)} --- classification of six key body parts (\texttt{Head}, \texttt{Torso}, \texttt{Left Arm}, \texttt{Right Arm}, \texttt{Left Leg}, \texttt{Right Leg}) into ``Good'', ``Partially Good'', ``Bad'', or ``Not Relevant'' categories.
 We introduce ``Not Relevant'' to distinguish between motion-critical body parts (e.g., arms during throwing) and those with little involvement in the action (e.g., legs during a standing wave), while still marking any unnatural movement as ``Bad'', helping evaluators provide targeted feedback on the quality of key motion components.
-Oracle animations are evaluated separately to establish performance bounds without biasing annotators.
-We provide the full evaluation details in Appendix \ref{appendix:human_evaluation_details_complete_generation}.
+Oracle animations are evaluated separately to establish performance bounds without biasing annotators.~\footnote{Full animation evaluation details are in Appendix \ref{appendix:human_evaluation_details_complete_generation}.} Additionally, we employ Gemini 2.5 Pro as an automated evaluator using the same criteria provided to humans.
+Each animation is evaluated five times, with frames sampled at 1-second intervals as image inputs.~\footnote{We observe that using full video inputs results in notably low agreement with humans, likely due to the unnatural motion artifacts introduced through linear interpolation.}

-\paragraph{Human Evaluator Agreement.} Nine evaluators with artificial intelligence research backgrounds participate in the human evaluation.
-For HPS and WBS using Likert scales, we calculate the pairwise weighted kappa \citep{weighted_kappa}.
-For the category-based BPQ, we apply average pairwise agreement, calculated as the mean percentage of matching categories between evaluator pairs.
-HPS achieves an average kappa of 0.74, indicating substantial agreement based on the interpretation of \citet{kappa_interpretation}.
-We discuss the agreement scores on WBS and BPQ in \S \ref{sec:results_complete_animation_generation}.
+\paragraph{Motion Instructions.} Given the extensive human evaluation required, we design a focused set of instructions that maximize coverage while remaining feasible for thorough assessment, following HCI practices that emphasize human-in-the-loop assessment through focused, representative examples \citep{hci_eval_design}.
+We create 20 motion instructions fully covering basic primitives from which complex motions can be composed, with balanced coverage across body parts (head: 15, torso: 16, arms: 16 each, legs: 13 each).~\footnote{The details of these motion instructions are provided in Appendix \ref{appendix:motion_instructions}.}